QuietMisdreavus/misdreavus-mru/README.md

 ## integrating it with displays

-I currently have this integrated with my custom tabline, to show the top N buffers to the far-left of the tabline.
+[`ghostline`] is integrated with this plugin, to show the top N buffers to the far-left of the tabline.
 It does this by accessing the `g:misdreavus_mru` dict, which tracks the MRU lists using the window numbers as keys.
 The values in the dict are lists of buffer numbers.
 For example, this is how the list might look at one given moment:

 ```
 {